Hangman

 Administrator

-), which lets you browse, rename, print, and delete wordlists, as well as configure the disc’s settings.
+The package is administered via a program on the disc called Administrator (formerly “File Administrator”, which lent it the filename “FA.b”), which lets you browse, rename, print, and delete wordlists, as well as configure the disc’s settings.
 This program makes extended use of windows for the various parts of the interface, in ways that considerably deviate from GUI convention.

 Basic file operations are done with this application, and you can also select to play any wordlist from from the Administrator.
 Wordlist creation and editing is done using separate programs on the disc.
 Due to memory constraints, the disc configuration screen itself is done using another program: the main menu, started using a special parameter to tell it to show the configuration menu instead of the menu.
-Hey, the menu program was small and it left some RAM spare!
+The menu program was small and it left some RAM spare!

 Wordlist utilities